 The standard/goal will be around 45 degrees of internal rotation, with a minimum of 30 degrees.

 External rotation is the opposite when you turn your foot outwards.
 This movement allows not only a stable and strong fully extended position but also is required to have that deep deep catching positions or even that crisp ass to grass squat that you are looking for.

 Another person needed.
 The one that is assessed will be placed in a supine position( facing up, on his/her back) on the ground/on a table.
 One of the legs will be flexed to 90° with the knee bent.
 Now the one that assesses will come and passively externally rotate the leg( with his/her other hand on the athlete’s knee) to its maximum point.

 The standard/goal will be around 60 degrees of external rotation with a minimum of 30-40 degrees.

-What i will present you are general exercises that will target one/more of the movements patters at the hip.
+What I will present to you are general exercises that will target one/more of the movement patterns at the hip.
 These are really general ones but feel free to explore for more or for variations of these, as the idea is the same.

 This one takes care of hip internal rotation but also external rotation too.
 It is a really efficient movement because it kinda rotates the hip bones on the femur, as opposed to the femur in the hip bones.

-Basically you want to get besides a pole/box/anything really for support.
+Basically, you want to get beside a pole/box/anything really for support.
 Now remain on just one leg, and hinge back with the hips, the other leg should be straight pointing to the back.
-Imagine your support leg as a pivot and you just slowly rotate your body towards it and the away from it.
-1 to 3 sets of 5 slow reps a couple times a week and you should see improvements in no time!
+Imagine your support leg as a pivot and you just slowly rotate your body towards it and away from it.
+1 to 3 sets of 5 slow reps a couple of times a week and you should see improvements in no time!

 2.Hip 90/90 rocks